The Blizzard of 1958 (Southern New Jersey)

 I called the well people.
 That’s how you know you live in the country; you have “well people” Luckily they were able to come over and had my well fixed, complete with a new well cap, in about an hour.
 It cost over $400 but at least I had water.
 The drunken plow guys gave me a $400 credit on mowing my 5 acre yard in the spring.
 See my blog “It Blowed Up Real Good,” for their escapades in lawn care.

 When the well people left, I looked at my mostly unplowed driveway.
-It was a big circle and was over 200 feet long.
+It was a big circle and was over 300 feet long.
 I know because I recently had it repaved.
 Not wishing to find another drunken duo to plow it again, I decided to buy a snowblower.
 I headed out to a few local hardware stores.
 I found out that trying to buy a snowblower after a major blizzard is like Noah trying to get flood insurance.
-I was laughed at in every store.
+I was laughed at in almost every store.

 I decided to head north where the storm hadn’t been as bad.
 I drove up Rt.
 100 for several miles and finally came across The Coventry Mall.
 This shopping center, which may be gone by now, was great.
 I didn’t know how it stayed in business since it was never crowded.
 I always did a lot of Christmas shopping there for that very reason.

 Sears was one of their anchor stores back then.
 Surely Craftsman would have exactly what I needed.
 And given the smaller accumulations of snow in that area, they surely wouldn’t be sold out.